 What to Do If You Are in a Bike Accident

-In the aftermath of a bicycle accident, you may feel stunned and confused.
-You might have serious injuries or have a loved one that passed away.
+If you have sustained injury or disability in a bicycle accident, you may feel stunned and confused.
+You might have serious injuries or be confused or paralyzed by the loss of a loved one that passed away.
 The steps you take immediately following a bicycle accident can help you protect your rights and secure your future.
 Keep this list somewhere on you in case of an accident so you know exactly what to do:

 - Remain calm and stay on the scene.